September 4, 2009

 Although troops early January announced a breakthrough in the northern district of Mannar, Nanayakkara recognized that all front lines are stable, and declined to comment about impending offensive.

-The LTTE has responded to intensified fighting with increased terrorist attacks, like the one on Sunday killed eleven civilians and wounded 92, the work of a female suicide bomber detonated the explosive charge that carried a Railway Station Colombo.
+The LTTE has responded to intensified fighting with increased terrorist attacks, like the one on Sunday killed eleven civilians and wounded 92, the work of a female suicide bomber detonated the explosive charge that carried a Colombo railway station.

 And today the city suffered the explosion of another engine with an electric transformer, without causing any injuries.

-With rates of education and health that are the envy of the subcontinent, the Indian Ocean island is nevertheless a victim of a conflict between decades to Tamils and Sinhalese and has left more than 65,000 dead.
+With some education and health indices that are the envy of the subcontinent, Indian Island is nonetheless a victim in a conflict between Tamils and Sinhalese decades and has left more than 65,000 dead.

 Today, President Rajapaksa said these problems will be only "temporary", that short-term difficulties serve to bring a brighter future and that Sri Lanka has the confidence of the international community.

-However, while the Government collected in a statement it had "celebrations jubilant over the country," the situation in the de facto capital of rebels, Kilinochchi, brought this out the existence of two Sri Lankans.
+However, while the Government collected in a statement it had "jubilant celebrations throughout the country," the situation in the de facto capital of rebels, Kilinochchi, brought this out the existence of two Sri Lankans.

 "Everything is standard today.
 People have gone to work like any other day.
 No special celebration.
-This is land tamil "he told Efe a manager of a local NGO, who requested anonymity.
+This is tamil land, "an official told Efe a local NGO, who requested anonymity.